brianhouse/art_and_code/units/5_recombination/lecture.md

 ### Cut-ups

 Now that we've cleaned the text, we're ready to work with it.
 Let's use `.split()` again.
-But this time, instead of giving it a space as a parameter or leaving it blank, we're going to give it a period followed by a space, which will divide the text into sentences.
+But this time, instead of giving it a space as an argument or leaving it blank, we're going to give it a period followed by a space, which will divide the text into sentences.

 ```py
 source = open("LC.txt").read()